awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 ### Task 1: Create and subscribe to an Amazon SNS topic<a name="monitoring-configure-sns"></a>

 An Amazon SNS *topic* is a communication channel that Run Command and Run Command tasks that are registered to a maintenance window use to send notifications about the status of your commands\.
 Amazon SNS supports different communication protocols, including HTTP/S, email, and other AWS services like Amazon Simple Queue Service \(Amazon SQS\)\.
 To get started, we recommend that you start with the email protocol\.
-For information about how to create a topic, see [Create a topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For information about how to create a topic, see [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 **Note**
 After you create the topic, copy or make a note of the **Topic ARN**\.
 You specify this ARN when you send a command that is configured to return status notifications\.

 After you create the topic, subscribe to it by specifying an **Endpoint**\.
 If you chose the Email protocol, the endpoint is the email address where you want to receive notifications\.
-For more information about how to subscribe to a topic, see [Subscribing an endpoint to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information about how to subscribe to a topic, see [Subscribing to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 Amazon SNS sends a confirmation email from *AWS Notifications* to the email address that you specify\.
 Open the email and choose the **Confirm subscription** link\.